Mattemyo/complete-web-developer-in-2018/NOTES.md

 * Can I Use ? - check if prefixes are needed for different browsers

-* MailChimp - help with email marketing
+- MailChimp - help with email marketing

+* Animate.css - help with CSS animations

+* Mashup Template, Start Bootstrap or Creative Tim - Bootstrap templates